measured as separate electric and magnetic fields.

 (Photo: New York, 1887)

 Things may look a lot cleaner nowadays, but the truth is that there are more sources of EMF/RF/DE surrounding us today than ever before.
 Many newer household appliances are produced with "smart" technology, greatly contibuting to DE.
 The same is true for "smart" utility meters and solar power systems.
 Many have switched to compact flourescent bulbs (CFL's) to save energy, not realizing these are notorious for producing high EMF/DE.
-Most environments also have RF from WiFi, cellular phones and towers, and even "smart" meters.
+Most environments also have RF from WiFi, multiple cellular phones and towers, and even "smart" meters.
 These are just a few examples.

 Electromagnetic radiation, the photons of which lack the energy required to ionize atoms or induce ion formation; (i.e. Rays of energy that move in long, slow wave patterns that don't have the energy necessary to knock an electron free from its atom, creating an ion (a charged particle).
 This process is known as ionization).
 Non-Ionizing Radiation includes: